mpgeek/Entity-API-Example/README.md

-# Entity-API-Example
+# Entity API Example
-An example custom entity for Drupal 7
+An example custom entity for Drupal 7.